Classes at the Archie K Davis Center Directions>

 4 Classes

-History of Western Music; Baroque
+History of Western Music; Classical

 For this course, we will be examining the music of the Classical era.
 Haydn, Mozart, Beethoven and many more.
 Approx. yrs 1750 to 1820.